The Structure of a Novel.Nov 03, 2018

 Set your course!
 Decide your method or treatment.
 What kind of book do you want it to be?
 Which book do you love most?
 Go for it!
 I set mine for large chapters (about 4k) x 14 and I decided I'd set the prose dial for short sentences.
 You can keep track of your writing style with a neat integration of ProWritingAid and Scrivener.
 They work very well together.
 ProWritingAid imports your Scrivener folder into its platform and gives you detailed analysis of how you're writing.
 (Of course, you should be a control freak if you love your craft!)

-Put your working brief to you into the Overview section of your Scrivener project.
+Put your working brief into the Overview section of your Scrivener project.
 (In the Notes section you can add any vital inspiration - a poem etc.)

 Now, get out your synopsis document and highlight the sentences of the synopsis which are separate chapters.